 Not only is Varasset, the developer of Joint Use 365, SOC 2 Type 2 certified, but the software also uses Microsoft Azure’s world-class, single sign-on security to protect utilities’ data.
 The data is stored on the utility’s dedicated Microsoft tenant.
 And with Microsoft’s $1 billion yearly investment in its security, utilities can rest assured that their data is unreachable by even the craftiest of hackers.

-To learn more about how Joint Use 365 software can help your utility’s joint use department be successful, contact us today to schedule a demo!
+To learn more about how Joint Use 365 software can help your utility’s joint use department be successful, contact us today or book a demo!